import yfinance as yf

 The steps for doing a hypothesis test are the following:

-2. State the null and the alternative hypothesis using the variable of study.
-The alternative hypothesis is my believe, and the null hypothesis is the opposite to my believe.
-I start considering that the Null Hypothesis is 100% TRUE, and my alternative hypothesis is completely FALSE.
-Then, the purpose of the test is to find evidence to REJECT the Null Hypothesis.
+State the null and the alternative hypothesis using the variable of study.
+The alternative hypothesis is my belief, and the null hypothesis is its opposite.
+I begin by assuming the null hypothesis is true, and the purpose of the test is to look for evidence strong enough to REJECT it.

 We have to distinguish between the sample variable and the population variable.
 In this case, the sample variable is the sample mean that I will calculate after collecting historical monthly returns of the S&P500.
 The population mean will be the TRUE variable of the population, which in this case can be considered as the whole future of the monthly returns of the S&P500.
 Then: